 A native of Sumter, South Carolina, Linda C. Glass has been a resident of DC for the past 40 years.
 She has lived in Shepherd Park with her husband Roger for over 20 years.
 They have two daughters: Sydney and Kelcie.
 A graduate of Hampton University, Linda holds an MBA from Long Island University and a law degree from Howard University.
 She was employed by the Government Accountability Office (GAO) as a protest hearing examiner for over 25 years.
 Linda’s hobbies include raising 3 cats, DC sports teams, Zumba dancing, reading, piano, jigsaw and crossword puzzles, and occasionally volunteering with the Animal Rescue League.

 Pati Griffith is a novelist and playwright.
 She was an Associate Professor of Creative Writing and Contemporary Drama at George Washington University.
 She is a former President of the board of the PEN/Faulkner Foundation which gives an annual prize for American fiction and conducts a citywide Writers in Schools Program in DC public high schools.
 She has lived in Shepherd Park for over forty years.

 PETER KRAMER, AT-LARGE DIRECTOR

 Peter Kramer joined his wife Diane to live in Takoma DC when he retired in 2005.
 He is a biologist who worked for 40 years as a scientist, university teacher and conservationist in Europe and South America.
-During much of his professional life he was an employee or volunteer for non-profit organizations, always focusing on conservation of nature and environmental policy promotion.
-Now he promotes native plants, butterflies and birds within, and he keeps pesticides out of, his yard.
+During much of his professional life, he was an employee or volunteer for non-profit organizations, always focusing on the conservation of nature and environmental policy promotion.
+Now he promotes native plants, butterflies, and birds within, and he keeps pesticides out of, his yard.